pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 # Installing and Importing Libraries

 We'll start by installing <code>mysql-server</code>.
-- <code>!apt-get update</code> simply refreshes the list of available packages
+- <code>!apt-get update</code> refreshes the list of available packages
 - <code>-y</code> in the install command will automatically answer all prompts with yes during installation
 - <code>/dev&#8203;/null 2>&1</code> is simply a command to suppress cell output.
 Remove it if you need to debug the installation.